kpmeen/kafka-websocket-proxy/docs/configuration.md

 ## Internal Dynamic Configuration Handler

-The `kafka-websocket-proxy` can be configured to enable dynamically set client specific configurations.
+The `kafka-websocket-proxy` can be configured to allow dynamically setting client specific configurations.
 To ensure that the configurations are distributed to all instances in a multi-node deployment, the dynamic configurations are written to a dedicated compacted topic in Kafka.
 Each instance keeps track of the